jaipack17/write-ups/Bézier Curves/README.md

 ![quad](https://developer.roblox.com/assets/blt6bac53c6c6f16b7b/Bezier2.gif)

 We know about 'anchor points', now I'd like to introduce to you 'control points'.
 In the above gif P1 is the control point.
 Naturally the curve formed is inclined towards the control point.
+This control point influences the curvature of the line.
 A quadratic curve is formed by 2 anchor and 1 control points.
 Let's take a look at how quadratic curves are formed.

 Here, you have two anchor points P0 and P1 and one control point C0.
 P0 and P1 are connected to C0 with a line segment.